bhits/consent2share/README.md

 # Consent2Share

+For additional information not contained on this site, please visit the [**Consent2Share on GitHub**](https://bhits.github.io/consent2share/) website.

 Consent2Share (C2S) is an open source software application sponsored by the U.S. Substance Abuse and Mental Health Administration (SAMHSA) which is designed to support behavioral health integration with health information exchanges (HIEs).
 Behavioral healthcare, which includes substance abuse and mental health treatment services and providers, faces special privacy regulations that can make the exchange of health care information with other providers more strict than in other areas of healthcare.

 Consent2Share implements the concepts of Data Segmentation for Privacy (DS4P) which was sponsored and defined by the U.S. Office of the National Coordinator for Health Information Technology (ONC).
 The implementation of DS4P concepts and standards will allow patients receiving behavioral health treatment to share their health information through the nation’s HIEs while providing improved protection of their privacy.

-For additional information, resources, contact info, and release updates, please visit the [**Consent2Share on GitHub**](https://bhits.github.io/consent2share/) website.

 ## Table of Contents